danwing/cidfi/draft-wing-cidfi.md

 If the server does not indicate CIDFI support, processing stops.

-If the server indicates CIDFI support, then:

- * the CIDFI server sends the TLS SNI it wants to use for the incoming side-channel communications from the CIDFI network element.
-This is necessary because the CIDFI network element does not have visibility to the SNI of the primary QUIC connection ({{?I-D.ietf-tls-esni}}).
-See also {{side-channel-certificate}}
-   for an alternate approach that has better privacy properties.

- * the server sends the QUIC Connection IDs it will use for its server-to-network element connection, which are reserved for its use (that is, cannot be used by the QUIC client for its primary communication to the server).

- * the client sends the certificate fingerprints of the authorized network element(s) to the server, which were obtained in {{client-authorizes}}.

-TODO: specify the encoding of the above information.
+If the server indicates CIDFI support, then the server creates a new Server-Initiated, Bidirectional stream which is dedicated to CIDFI communication.
+This stream number is communicated in the CIDFI transport response during the QUIC handshake.

+The QUIC client and QUIC server exchange CIDFI information over this CIDFI-dedicated stream as described in {{initial-metadata-exchange}}.

-## Client Requests Network Element's Participation
+## Client Requests Network Element's Participation {#participation}

 Using its QUIC channel with each of the CIDFI network elements it previously authorized for CIDFI participation, the client signals both the long Connection ID and the short Connection ID length and Connection ID of the primary communication to the network element.
-As QUIC allows changing the Connection IDs and to avoid loss of CIDFI functionality, the client SHOULD additionally signal the next long and short Connection ID it anticipates using with the server.
-The CIDFI network element MUST NOT use those signaled CIDs for its own communication with the server.
+As QUIC allows changing the Connection IDs and to avoid loss of CIDFI functionality, the client SHOULD additionally signal the next short Destination Connection ID it anticipates using with the server as this preserves CIDFI operation during normal CID changes when topology remains the same.
+However, if QUIC detects a topology change that Destination CID which was signaled to the (previous) CIDFI element MUST NOT be reused on the new topology, else the two sessions can be linked (see {{Section 9.5 of QUIC}}).

-The client obtains the CIDFI network element's list of reserved QUIC CIDs (see {{collision}}).

 Note that source IP address and source UDP port number are not signaled by design.
 This is because NATs ({{?NAPT=RFC3022}}, {{?NAT=RFC2663}}),